Rigsby Online: The Authorised Rising Damp web site

 General Hospital.
 She later returned to theatre in classical roles, and

 spent three years with the Royal Shakespeare Company.
-She is still active
+She is still

 in the theatre.